mayomacam/lan-messenger/README.md

     ```

 2.  **Build the Executable**:
-    Run the following command in your terminal.
-We use `--collect-all customtkinter` to ensure the UI library assets are included.
+    Run this command in the project directory:

     ```bash
-    pyinstaller --noconfirm --onedir --windowed --collect-all customtkinter --name "LAN Messenger" main.py
+    pyinstaller --noconfirm --onedir --windowed --collect-all customtkinter --icon=NONE --name "LAN Messenger" --version-file version.txt main.py
     ```

+    **Command Breakdown:**
-    *   `--onedir`: Creates a directory (faster startup than `--onefile`).
+    *   `--onedir`: Creates a folder with the executable and dependencies
-    *   `--windowed`: Hides the console window.
+    *   `--windowed`: Hides the console window
-    *   `--collect-all customtkinter`: Copies necessary fonts and images for the UI.
+    *   `--collect-all customtkinter`: Includes UI library assets
+    *   `--name "LAN Messenger"`: Sets the executable name
+    *   `--version-file version.txt`: Adds Windows metadata (shows proper name in Task Manager, Firewall)

 3.  **Run**:
     Go to the `dist/LAN Messenger/` folder and run `LAN Messenger.exe`.

+    When Windows Firewall prompts you, it will show as **"LAN Messenger"** instead of "Python".

+4.  **Optional - Add an Icon**:
+    If you have an `.ico` file, replace `--icon=NONE` with `--icon=youricon.ico`.